 As you begin a search for a financial professional, you will come across many different types of certifications.
 Each certification tells a story about the level of expertise and dedication an individual advisor has in different fields of finance.
-While it can be confusing, it is crucial to have an understanding what an advisor specializes in before seeking their services.
+While it can be confusing, it is crucial to have an understanding of what an advisor specializes in before seeking their services.
 The best advisor for you will be one that can help you across the different areas where you need financial assistance.

 What are Financial Certifications?

 When a financial advisor wants to specialize in an area of the financial industry and become an expert, they usually need to earn a certification.
-Getting these designations often requires hours of coursework, exams, and continuing education.
-Failure to meet any of these requirements results in their certification being taken away.
+Getting these designations often requires hours of coursework, exams and continuing education.
+Failure to meet any of these requirements can result in their certification being taken away.
 A financial certification is an advisor’s way of letting you know that they have experience and are held to professional standards.
 Not all financial advisors are the same though, and understanding the main certifications will let you know which advisor is best for your unique situation.

 The Best Finance Certifications to Look for in a Financial Advisor

 With over 200 different designations, it can be a bit overwhelming to know exactly what to look for.
-While there are so many to choose from, there are a few key ones that are not only the most popular but are considered the best in terms of rigorous standards, oversight and expertise.
+While there are so many to choose from, there are a few key certifications that are not only the most popular but are considered the best in terms of rigorous standards, oversight and expertise.

-1. Certified Financial Planner (CFP)
+1. Certified Financial Planner (CFP®)

-Why Use a CFP?
+Why Use a CFP®?

 2. Certified Public Accountant (CPA)

 The Certified Public Accountant designation is to ensure professional standards for accountants.
 The certificate is given by the American Institute of Certified Public Accountants to those who pass the Uniform CPA Examination.
-Individuals who hold a CPA usually are in public or corporate accounting, or other executive positions like chief financial officer.
+Individuals who hold a CPA usually are in public or corporate accounting or other executive positions like chief financial officer.

 Becoming certified as a CPA is very difficult, with only a 50% pass rate.
 To become a certified accountant, individuals must have a bachelor’s degree in business administration, finance or accounting and complete an additional 150 hours of education regarding accounting standards and practices.
-They must also have two or more years of public accounting experience and pass the exam.
-Like the CFP, those with a CPA must also continue to take courses to keep their certification.
+They must also have 2 or more years of public accounting experience and pass the exam.
+Like the CFP®, those with a CPA must also continue to take courses to keep their certification.